santoshrajbhandari/Power-Bi/README.md

 # Power-Bi
-A simple Power BI project.
+This is a simple Power BI project analyzing online food order dataset.
+The aim of this project is to find insight providing the dataset which might be crucial for decision making.